Kaushik-dobariya/BloodBank/README.md

-# Blood Bank Management System
+# Blood Bank Management System - Winforms/Desktop Application

 Used Stack initially just C# and SQL Server, step by step will update new features and deploy.